 Jan Blachowicz v Luke Rockhold also features on the main UFC 239 card.

 BT Sport Box Office: Bringing you the best action

-BT Sport Box Office HD launched with a trio of world title fights in 2018 featuring some of the biggest names from the world of boxing.
+BT Sport Box Office HD brought you some of the biggest world title fights in 2018 and beyond, featuring some of the biggest names from the world of boxing.
 Relive highlights of all the action below.

 Warrington v Frampton, Saturday December 22

 Josh Warrington proved the naysayers wrong once again as he defeated Carl Frampton in emphatic style during a bruising 12-round war at the Manchester Arena to retain his IBF featherweight title.

 Two giants of the heavyweight division brought the sporting world to a standstill after producing a memorable spectacle at the Staples Center in Los Angeles that ended in a controversial draw.

 Mexican middleweight Canelo Alvarez edged Gennady Golovkin in a majority decision to take home the spoils after another barnstorming showdown between the two arch-rivals following their controversial draw in 2017.

 Looking for the finest action the sporting world has to offer?
 From UEFA Champions League and Premier League football, rugby, boxing and lots more, BT Sport is bursting with epic matches.